easytransac/easytransac-sdk-php/README.md

 Make your EasyTransac API implementation easier with our SDK.

 The EasyTransac SDK is a tool to process payments with the [EasyTransac API](https://www.easytransac.com/).

-Currently it processes credit cards and SEPA debit.
+Currently it processes credit cards and SEPA Direct Debit (SDD).

 Requirements
 ------------